blocto/fcl-demo/README.md

 This will use a testnet access node instead of local emulator, and *Blocto testnet wallet* instead of local dev-wallet.

 ## Contact
 If you encounter any questions while trying out Flow, please go to [Flow Discord Server](https://discord.gg/SEJtd32), where you can find other developers to help you out.
+If you have any problem integrating Blocto wallet, you can also check out [Blocto Discord Server](https://discord.gg/Y2sfssn)

 ## Acknowledgement
 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).